holdenlee/notebook/posts/tcs/machine_learning/neural_nets/adversarial.md

 * Use uncertainty quantification from statistics: Fisher information.
 See personal communication with Jacob.
 * Use an ensemble of neural nets.
 Train an ensemble in parallel, vs. train together against a discriminator.
 * Sleeping in NN
-* Use some kind of calibration
+* Use some kind of calibration.
+I have a suspicion that cross-entropy simply doesn't generalize because losses are unbounded.
 * Active learning
 * Make Lipschitz/other regularization.
 Give noisy example with the kind of noise you want to be resistant against.
 * Boosting